codylico/text-complex-plus/README.md

 - The library should allow for Graphite pass configuration (i.e. to add or remove passes from the Graphite processing pipeline).

+- This library should provide a TrueType instruction runner.

 ## Build

 This project will use CMake for building.
 Developers can obtain CMake from